Introduction

 Example: Interest-Only vs Repayment Mortgage

 An interest-only mortgage with 5% interest over 25 years would cost monthly mortgage payments of £1041.67; totaling to £312,501 over time.
-You would still owe back your original deposit when your deal comes to an end, however.
+However, you would still owe back your original deposit when your deal ends.

 Compared with a £250,000 repayment mortgage with the same rate and term, your repayments would be £1,461 a month.
 You would also clear the capital over the 25 year term.
 You would pay £188,443 in interest over the full term – which makes it £124,058 cheaper than choosing an interest-only mortgage.